jackrhoa1/bookity/README.md

 # **Bookity**

-## This web application allows users to create accounts on Bookity and save books to their library.
+## This web app allows users to create accounts on Bookity and search for books to save to their library.

+Users can search for books with keywords in their title and the results contain a hyperlink to add the book to their library.

-Users can rate these books and add custom tags, including support for emojis.
+Users can rate these books and add custom tags, including emojis.
 Users can also mark the status of the book as to-read, currently reading, and read.

-The year published and page count is automatically populated into their list when the title and author are correcrly input to match a book in the existing book database.

----

-_Not included in this repository:_

-- function to load books into all_books table
+Other information, such as page count, is automatically populated into their library.

+All users have their own login information used to access and append their personal library.